Day 1 At Paris Air Show: Boeing Bags 355 Commitments, Airbus Outlines Airbus A380 Plans

 - Lion Air signed a MoU for 50 Boeing 737 MAX 10 aircraft.

 Today’s order intentions reached 250 (including options) for Boeing - eight wide body jets and 242 narrow body jets.
-The deals carry a list price of $31B, but after discounts the deal can likely be valued closer to $14.3B.
+The deals carry a list price of $31B, but after discounts, the deal can likely be valued closer to $14.3B.
 This would bring the orders and commitments for Boeing on Day 1 to 355 aircraft with a catalog value of $48B and $22.4B after discounts.
 The first day of the air show usually has the most "bang" in it and in the subsequent days the order announcements rapidly decline.

 For Boeing, I am still expecting more announcements in the coming days.
 If we compare this year’s start to last year’s, we can conclude that Boeing had a much better start.
 Last year, the jet maker accumulated 70 orders and commitments on the first day, compared to 355 this year with the MAX 10 accounting for roughly 45% of the orders and commitments.

 Airbus

 Airbus had a more tranquil day announcing the Airbus A380plus, which features up to 80 more seats and features a winglet design as seen on the Boeing 737 MAX.
-The Airbus A380plus should push fuel consumption down by 4% and reduce seat specific fuel bun by as much as 13%.
+The Airbus A380plus should push fuel consumption down by 4% and reduce seat specific fuel burn by as much as 13%.

 Whereas Boeing had a stream of announcements on Day 1, Airbus had just two: